sotoncyber/Meeting-Minutes/2017-18/agm.md

 ### Introduction
 - A quick welcome to the meeting.
-- Go through the AGM section of the constitution so everyone knows what's going on.
+- Go through the AGM section of the [constitution](constitution.pdf) so everyone knows what's going on.
 - Ask if anyone wishes the vote to be a secret ballot, in which case paper will be handed out for voting.
-- We'll try and make sure that someone independent of the society is present who can count votes if this is the case.
+- As per our [constitution](constitution.pdf), the votes will be counted and recorded by the chair of the meeting.

 ### Presentations by current committee
 - We'll go round the committee who will talk about what's happened over the previous year.

 ### Election Structure
 - Candidates who wish to run should nominate themselves by sending a manifesto via email to sucss@soton.ac.uk before the meeting takes place.
+This keeps it fair so people can still run, even if they can't make the AGM.
 - Positions are run through one by one, with nominated candidates presenting their manifestos in a time-limited fashion.
 - This speech is followed by questions, which are typically asked in a general fashion and then all candidates for a position are given the opportunity to answer.
+- Unfortunately, our [constitution](constitution.pdf) does not allow for proxy voting, so if you can't make the AGM, sadly you can't vote.

 ### Available Positions